-What customers want is saving time and having a convenient way to get what they need.
-Personalization saves their time — they are provided with tailored-to-needs offers to spend time researching and checking the product or service.
+Customers want to save time and have a convenient way to get what they need.
+Personalization saves time — they are provided with tailored-to-needs offers to spend time researching and checking the product or service.
 Returning customers want to skip the stages of entering the card number, billing address, and any other information.
 Use safe and fast payment checkouts to help your customers make instant purchases.
 Attractive offer?
 Maybe you should consider AR and VR while creating a new customer journey.
 Social media are powerful, and you can sell your products and services directly there.
 The question is — can you afford not to use the potential of social media?
 As for 24/7 customer service — your customers can make purchases anytime.
 This means they can have questions anytime, so think of a solution for their convenience.

 Our client – Itaka – is a perfect example in the described field.
-The Itaka and Axabee collaboration results in providing a seamless and integrated experience for users.
+The Itaka and Axabee collaboration provides a seamless and integrated experience for users.
 We created complex solutions and developed the omnichannel strategy simultaneously.
-We have built one of the biggest e-Commerce services for purchasing organized trips – in Poland and worldwide.
-What is worth emphasizing – the website is available in multiple language versions and enables the users to pay in various currencies.
+In the realm of mobile app development, we have built one of the biggest e-Commerce services for purchasing organized trips – in Poland and worldwide.
+What is worth emphasizing is that the website is available in multiple languages and enables users to pay in various currencies.
 Also, there are other options, such as mobile applications and additional solutions – like RevBee (reviews collection system).
 Our solutions allow users to access various channels with a seamless and convenient experience.
 That does not mean we forgot about traditional media – the brick-and-mortar points.
 Itaka’s client can start purchasing a trip in one of the offices and finalize the process via mobile device.
-It also works oppositely – we care about our customers, so we provide them with complex solutions.
-Itaka’s users can purchase a trip in the most comfortable way for them, via ‘analogue’ or digital channel, or both.
+It also works oppositely – we care about our customers, providing them with complex solutions.
+Itaka’s users can purchase a trip most comfortably via 'analog’ or digital channel, or both.

 What’s important – our solutions are dedicated to various platforms, such as: